Free Clipart and Pictures

 Continental Congress.
 He provided tactical leadership and

-resources from France to aid the colonists in their fight against the
+France to aid the colonists in their fight against the

 1865...Revivalist preacher William Booth and his wife Catherine establish the

 which will become known as the Salvation Army.